Singtel reorganises structure to capture new digital growth

 "This is part of our longer-term plan to create more value for the group by turning NCS into a leading regional B2B (business-to-business) digital services company," he added.

-NCS CEO Ng Kuo Pin and Anna Yip, deputy CEO of Singtel's consumer Singapore division, will join the group's management committee from Jan 1, 2021.
+NCS CEO Ng Kuo Pin and deputy CEO of Singtel's consumer Singapore division Anna Yip will join the group's management committee from today.

 Mr Yuen said: "Our renewed management structure will help shape and support our business agenda as we strive to prioritise businesses where we can be relevant in the longer term and grow sustainably."